Sellorio/JiraTimer/README.md

 ## Packaging

+You need electron packager installed to package this app:

+`electron-packager . --plat="win32" --icon ./src/assets/icon.ico`

 Below are a set of example commands you can use when packaging the Jira Timer.
 Linux platforms should also work.
-You will need to install the electron-packager package to run this.

 #### Windows